mauryask/mule-parquet-connector/README.md

 Youtuebe: [https://youtu.be/V2TL4H5EB7I]
 GitHub: [https://github.com/djuang1/parquet]

-## Tech Used
-- The connector is completely written in Java with latest Mule-Sdk

 ## Features
-- Convert sample JSON data into Parquet format and write it into a file
+- Convert JSON data into Parquet format and write it into a file
 - Read a Parquet file and convert it back into JSON format

 ## Prerequisites